 Day trips from Tokyo

 Luckily the mountains aren't too far from Tokyo and there are some excellent ski and snowboarding options close enough to make a day trip if you are pressed for time but want a taste of skiing in Japan.
-Visit Gala Yuzawa in Niigata for the convenience—there is a gondola connected to the train station—or head just a bit further north in Niigata to Kagura Ski Resort where the heights give you access to powder snow and long runs.
+Visit Gala Yuzawa in Niigata for the convenience—there is a gondola connected to the train station—or head just a bit further south in Niigata to Kagura Ski Resort where the heights give you access to powder snow and long runs.
 It's also a good place for beginner and intermediate skiers.
 For expert backcountry terrain, skiers and snowboarders can head to Tenjindaira in Gunma Prefecture.
 Access the area by shinkansen to Jomo Kogen Station.

 Japan is a dream for snowboarders—thanks to the many resorts with wide runs, ungroomed slopes and huge amount of powder snow that falls in winter.
 Snowboarding is particularly popular in Japan, at least compared to North America and Europe.
 Almost all resorts allow snowboarders on the slopes and have facilities for boarders, but make sure to check in advance if there are certain “off-limits” areas.